LogoCustom Linear Actuator

 Enter the real motion profile

-Use actual travel, axial load, package length, cycle rate, and guidance quality.
-That is what decides whether a 1 inch or 100 mm short-stroke alias is plausible.
+Use actual travel, axial load, package length, cycle rate, guidance quality, and whether power-off holding is required.
+That is what decides whether a 12 mm, 1 inch, or 100 mm short-stroke alias is plausible.

 Range: 1-150 mm.
 Values above 100 mm are flagged as beyond the short-stroke sweet spot.